-When a school that is held on the council's balance sheet transfers to Academy status, the council accounts for this as a disposal for nil consideration on the date that the schools converts to Academy status, rather than as an impairment on the date that approval to transfer to Academy status is announced.
-During 2015/16, no maintained school converted to academy status
+When a school that is held on the Council's balance sheet transfers to Academy status, the Council accounts for this as a disposal for nil consideration on the date that the schools converts to Academy status, rather than as an impairment on the date that approval to transfer to Academy status is announced.
+During 2016/17, one maintained school converted to academy status which has been treated as a disposal at nil consideration.

-PFI Contract - Oak Park High School: The council is deemed to control the services provided under the PFI contract with NU Schools to provide a secondary school, Oaks Park High School, and also to control the residual value of the school at the end of the agreement.
-The accounting policies for PFI schemes and similar contracts have been applied to the arrangement and the school is recognised within Property, Plant and Equipment on the council's Balance Sheet.
+PFI Contract - Oak Park High School: The Council is deemed to control the services provided under the PFI contract with NU Schools to provide a secondary school, Oaks Park High School, and also to control the residual value of the school at the end of the agreement.
+The accounting policies for PFI schemes and similar contracts have been applied to the arrangement and the school is recognised within Property, Plant and Equipment on the Council's Balance Sheet.